 As a side note, if you’re single on Valentine’s Day or any day, it’s 110% no indicator of your worth, beauty, or anything else.
-I planned a dessert night with my single girlfriends tonight for Valentine’s Day and every single one of them is beautiful, intelligent, so empathetic, loving, etc. so you’re no different (and neither am I!).Being my own cheerleader is something I’ve come a LONG way with in during the past year or two, and I’ve had to actively learn how to do this because my natural tendency is to beat myself up, critique my flaws, and overanalyze my weaknesses (while even downplaying my strengths)!
+I planned a dessert night with my single girlfriends tonight for Valentine’s Day and every single one of them is beautiful, intelligent, so empathetic, loving, etc. so you’re no different (and neither am I!).Being my own cheerleader is something I’ve come a LONG way with over the past year or two, and I’ve had to actively learn how to do this because my natural tendency is to beat myself up, critique my flaws, and overanalyze my weaknesses (while even downplaying my strengths)!

 Have you ever had the experience of looking back at a picture that you hated right after it was taken (maybe you thought you looked “big” or you hated your hair, etc.) and then seen the picture years later and thought wow, what was I thinking?
 I looked totally fine/great!
-I definitely have had that experience, which makes me think…what if we could change our perspective to the more positive one right away or at least much more quickly?
+I definitely have had that experience, which makes me think…what if we could change our perspective to the more positive one right away, or at least much more quickly?